Forecast-beating German GDP sends DAX to record high

 * Greek markets rally on hopes of debt negotiation progress

-* ArcelorMittal rises as details on debt reassure (Updates with closing prices)
+* ArcelorMittal rises as details on debt reassure (Updates prices, adds detail)

 By Alistair Smout and Blaise Robinson